sandeep-1511/TASKS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-TASK-2: Create Dockerfile and Deploy php-app using Kuberneties
+TASK-2: Create Dockerfile and Deploy php-app using Kubernetes
 -------------------------------------------------------------------
 Firstly we need to clone the github repository (task-sheet) and write a docker file in that repo.